Leading with Law and Conscience: The Journey of Amit K Vyas

 Early Life, Education, and Career Journey

-Unfortunately, many of my peer-level professional friends committed the mistake of focusing only on the corporate secretarial role and were branded as “Company Secretaries mandated by law,” with expertise limited to maintaining statutory records and handling Board and General Meetings.
+He also observed that many of his peer-level professional friends made the mistake of focusing only on the corporate secretarial role and were branded as Company Secretaries mandated by law, with expertise seen as limited to maintaining statutory records and handling Board and General Meetings.

 Current Role and Professional Focus